 Returning to Ireland and buying private health insurance

-Do you have to buy private health insurance in Ireland?
+Do I have to buy private health insurance in Ireland?

-The main benefits of private health insurance are:
+The main benefits of private health insurance in Ireland are:

 - Cover for hospital accommodation in a private or shared room

 - Cover for inpatient consultant services as a private patient